-WELCOME to the Harry C. Vaughn Univeristy of Wyoming Planetarium
+WELCOME to the Harry C. Vaughan University of Wyoming Planetarium

 Doors open 20 minutes before show.
 Tickets can be purchased at theater at $2 for student and $3 for non-students.
 Tickets can also be purchased at the Physics Department Main office in Physical Science room 204 Monday through Thursday from 8-5 and Friday from 8 to noon.
+At this time we can only accept cash or checks.
 The planetarium seats 58.

 Our shows are selling out!
 To ensure a seat we recommend buying tickets in advance (see above for information).

 7pm Myth and Legends: Cassiopeia, Andromeda, and Perseus

 Constellations allow astronomers to break up the sky into manageable puzzle piece like regions.
 Some of these are based off of Greek legends which immortalized the heroes: mortal and otherwise.
 Learn about the adventures of Perseus and the dangers of tempting the gods.

 A journey through our home solar system from the Sun to our favorite dwarf planet: Pluto

 8pm Laser Light: Country USA